What to Expect

-I may not know you yet, but I want to say that I’m so proud of you for taking the steps of seeking a therapist, even if it does not end up being me.
+We haven’t met yet, but I want to say that I’m so proud of you for taking the steps of seeking a therapist, even if it does not end up being someone on the Lotus Life staff.
 Although there has been a great deal of progress in society’s view of therapy, there remains to be stigmas attached to seeking help from a mental health professional.
 I’ll ask you what I’ve asked many people who are on the fence about going to therapy: when someone has a physical ailment, do we judge them for getting it treated?
 No!
-It only makes sense that if you have an illness or health issue, you should go a doctor or a specialist to have it treated.
-That does not stop at your physical health.
+It only makes sense that if you have an illness or health issue, you should go to a doctor or a specialist to have it treated.
+That doesn’t and shouldn’t stop at your physical health.
 Your mental and physical health work hand-in-hand!

-All clinicians have their own style of therapy and include different techniques and approaches, so even if you have been to therapy before, it may differ from the therapy you will be engaging in with me in some ways.
-I generally meet with my clients once a week for 60 minutes.
+All clinicians have their own style of therapy and include different techniques and approaches, so even if you have been to therapy before, it may differ from the therapy you will be engaging in with us in some ways.
+We generally meet with clients once a week for 60 minutes.
 Some clients prefer to be seen twice a week or more, especially at the beginning of treatment as they tell their story.

 - What is bringing you into treatment at this time?

 - Have you been to therapy before?
 What was that like?

 - What are the symptoms you’ve been experiencing?